ekimetrics/ekimetrics.github.io/blog/2022-06-17-traditional_or.md

 The multi-knapsack is an extension of the classical knapsack problem where instead of considering only one knapsack, we consider as many as we want.
 This allows to easily extend the complexity of this problem.

+This problem is a very interesting one for several reasons.
+The main two to mention here are the following:
+- The knapsack problems appear in real-world decision-making processes in a wide variety of fields, such as finding the least wasteful way to cut raw materials or also selection of investments and portfolios
+- Its complexity can increase dramatically by increasing both the number of knapsacks and items, making it unsolvable by traditional optimization techniques.
+It was thus interesting to tackle having as objective to compare the potential of reinforcement learning algorithms with traditional optimization techniques

 While the problem is relatively easy to define mathematically, it belongs to the class of NP-hard problems.
 Without going into the details of what defines NP-hard problems, we can easily see that the complexity of the knapsack problems explodes when the number of knapsacks and items increases.
 Indeed, we have m<sup>n</sup> available combinations we would need to test should we want to apply a brute-force approach for solving this problem.
 Just with 10 knapsacks and 80 items, there are 10<sup>80</sup> combinations, which is the estimation of the number of atoms in the universe!
 And 10 knapsacks and 80 items is still quite limited...
 Let's now try to create the conceptual mathematical model by defining the problem with equations.